haizo-code/blender/README.md

 [![API](https://img.shields.io/badge/API-19%2B-blue.svg?style=flat)](https://android-arsenal.com/api?level=19)
 ![License](http://img.shields.io/badge/license-APACHE2-blue.svg)

+## You won't have to code any adapter again!
 Android library project that intends to simplify the usage of Adapters for recyclerView using **Data Binding**.
-You won't have to code any adapter again!

 ## Gradle